raganwald/braythwayt.com/_posts/2013-02-18-drunken-walk-solution.md

 ### suggested starting point

-The suggested starting point is as follows.
-First, a data structure that associates directions with increments or decrements along two axes:
+The suggested starting point is a "Game" object that randomly initializes the directions associated with each square and a randomly selected starting square.
+Games are iterables: Calling `.iterate()` on a game returns an iterator that represents the chequer's path from square to square, returning the direction.
+SO the results might be `N`, `E`, `N`, `S`, and so forth:

 {% highlight javascript %}
 var DIRECTIONS = [